Hidden in Plain Sight: Understanding and Addressing Self-Neglect in Psychotherapy

 Why Is Self-Neglect So Hard to Spot?

 One of the most challenging aspects of addressing self-neglect in therapy is that it often goes unnoticed, despite being right in front of us.
-Clients rarely present with statements like, "I neglect myself."
-More commonly, they say things such as: "I'm not sure what I need," "I just keep pushing until I burn out," or "Other people have it worse."
+Clients rarely say, "I neglect myself."
+More often, they express:

 The Emotional Roots of Neglect